 2. Assembly Bill 197 expressly directs the State Board to prioritize direct emissions reductions at large stationary sources, and these regulations do not comport with that authority.
 AB 197 was recently signed into law by Governor Brown.
-Under it, the Board must prioritize "emissions reduction rules and regulations that result in direct emission reductions at large stationary sources of greenhouse gas emissions."
-The staff recommendation to extend the cap and trade regulations rejects direct emissions reductions in favor of Cap and Trade without any effort to identify or prioritize those regulatory strategies.
+Under it, the Board must prioritize "emissions reduction rules and regulations that result in direct in favor of Cap and Trade without any effort to identify or prioritize those regulatory strategies.